Parameter estimation of range-migrating targets using OTFS signals from LEO satellites: Conclusions

 \section{Conclusions}

-In this work, we have investigated the use of OTFS communication signals for estimating the parameters of space targets experiencing range migration, which may occur in LEO satellite applications.
-Our major technical contribution is the derivation of a novel model for the target echo, assuming that the target range changes $B$ times within an OTFS frame; in particular, we have shown that range migration causes a predictable spread in the sparse target response in the delay-Doppler domain.
-Additionally, we have developed an approximate implementation of the maximum likelihood estimator for the target's initial range, range-rate, and amplitude, which avoids exhaustive search in the delay-Doppler domain.
-If combined with the CLEAN algorithm, the proposed procedure can also handle multiple targets.
-A significant finding is that the estimation accuracy for high-speed targets is similar to that for low-speed targets when range migration is properly accounted for at the design stage.
+In this work, we have investigated the use of OTFS communication signals for estimating the parameters of space targets experiencing range migration, as may arise in LEO satellite applications.
+Our main technical contribution is the derivation of a novel echo model that allows the target range to vary $B$ times within one OTFS frame.
+In particular, we have shown that range migration induces a spreading of the target response while preserving its sparse structure in the delay-Doppler domain.
+We have also developed a two-step estimator for the target initial-range, range-rate, and amplitude, achieving performance close to that of the maximum likelihood estimator at substantially lower complexity.
+When combined with the CLEAN algorithm, the proposed procedure can handle multiple targets.
+A significant finding is that the achievable estimation accuracy for high-speed targets is comparable to that of low-speed targets when range migration is properly accounted for in the receiver design.

-Future studies should consider that the radar receiver may not have perfect knowledge of the emitted symbols.
-In such cases, the use of dedicated radar symbols may be considered, and the optimal resource allocation between sensing and communication tasks should be studied.
-Furthermore, using multiple coordinated LEO satellites for signal transmission and/or reception may allow for estimating the initial position and velocity vectors of the target rather than only its initial range and range-rate.
-Finally, the use of multiple OTFS frames of different sizes may provide additional degrees of freedom and help resolve possible range and range-rate ambiguities.
+Future studies should consider that the radar receiver may not have perfect knowledge of the emitted communication symbols.
+In such cases, dedicated radar symbols may be considered, and the resource allocation between sensing and communication tasks should be investigated.
+Furthermore, using multiple coordinated LEO satellites for signal transmission and reception may allow for estimating the initial position and velocity vectors of the target rather than only its initial-range and range-rate.
+Finally, the use of multiple OTFS frames of different sizes may provide additional degrees of freedom and help resolve possible initial-range and range-rate ambiguities.